binipringle/constructs/_texts/0-outlineforfinal.md

 The second question is whether [state] entered the market as a market participant or a market regulator.

-Dormant commerce clause limits do not apply to states or localities acting as "market participants" as opposed to "market regulators."
+when a state or local government enters the market as a participant it is not subject to the restraints of the commerce clause; *White v.
+Mass.
+Council of Constr.
+Employers*, 460 U.S. 204 (1983), citing *Hughes v.
+Alexandria Scrap Corp.*, 426 U.S. 794 and *Reeves, Inc. v.
+Stake*, 447 U.S. 429.
 "The Court’s reasoning is that 'nothing in the purposes animating the commerce clause prohibits a state, in the absence of congressional action, from participating in the market and exercising the right to favor its own citizens over others.' *Hughes v.
 Alexandria Scrap* (1976)."
 The market participant exception does not apply where states “impose contract conditions that have a substantial regulatory effect” outside the market in which the state is participating.
 If a state imposes conditions or restrictions “downstream from [enduring after and/or reaching beyond] the actual transaction,” it is acting as a market regulator. *South-Central Timber Development v.
 Wunnicke* (1984) (Contract term requiring purchaser of Alaskan timber to process timber in Alaska prior to export operated as a regulation and therefore was not exempt from DCC scrutiny under the market participant exception.)[^11]

 Here, ...